unibuild/unibuild/README.md

 ### What does UniBuild NOT do?

 * It does not replace your build tool (such as Maven, Gradle, Make, MSBuild or Composer), it actually helps to join them into goals very easy to execute
-* It is currently not focused on CI (continuous integration), actually integration with the most popular CI tools (Jenkins, Travis etc.) is in progress.
+* It is currently not focused on CI (continuous integration), actually integration with the most popular CI tools (Jenkins, Travis etc.) is planned.

 ### When should I be interested in using UniBuild?